 In order to be eligible for social supplements to child benefits, there are also income conditions that must be met.
-For lone parents with children the total amount of the replacement incomes and incomes from professional activity may not exceed €2,060.91 per month.
-For couples this amount is €2.131.19 per month.
+For lone parents with children the total amount of the replacement incomes and incomes from professional activity may not exceed the amounts of the means test depending on the household type.